Aroostook town disbands its police force

 It’s the town’s second municipal closure in a week due to lack of staff.
 After shutting down temporarily, the town office is limping along with a former clerk pitching in.
-The Select Board voted unanimously Wednesday to close the police department, leaving the duties to county and state law enforcement.
+The Select Board voted unanimously Wednesday to proceed with closing the police department, leaving the duties to county and state law enforcement.

 Amidst a nationwide shortage of police officers, small towns in Aroostook have been especially vulnerable.
 Van Buren dismantled its department in 2021, leaving Aroostook sheriff’s deputies and state police responsible for coverage in their already large territory — from Mars Hill to Madawaska.
 Now, despite increasing wages and benefits, Limestone faces the same fate.

-Note: Correction: An earlier version of this report misstated when the Limestone Police Department will close.